Crim Dell bridge

 On a mounted plaque near the bridge is a quote by Paschall to commemorate Crim Dell's dedication on May 7, 1966 (see picture).
 It reads:

 …that one may walk in beauty, discover the serenity of the quiet moment, and dispel the shadows.

-Traditions and urban legends
+Traditions and campus legends

-The Crim Dell bridge and pond, aside from being important facets of the College's campus, are also the center of several myths and traditions.
+The Crim Dell bridge and pond are at the center of several campus myths and traditions.